• Skip to main content

 • Facebook

-So whether you stay up all night, counting down the hours until the start of a brand new year, or if you all head off to bed early for a good night’s sleep make it your New Year Resolution to read all of these books and continue in the same way throughout the year.
+So whether you stay up all night, counting down the hours until January first, or if you all head off to bed early for a good night's sleep make it your New Year Resolution to read all of these books and continue in the same way throughout the year.
 (Note: Book covers and titles are affiliate links that may earn commission.)

 Books about New Year's Day Celebrations